HitKeep vs Matomo: Simpler Analytics Without PHP or MySQL

 - self-hosting with a much smaller ops surface

-- managed cloud in the EU or US using the same product surface
+- managed cloud in the EU or US using the same core analytics surface

 - built-in email reports, share links, permissions, and takeout exports